angles-n-daemons/scrutinize/README.md

         )
 ```

+### Setting up your first experiment

+Navigate to the [Experiments Dashboard](http://localhost:5001) and create an experiment with some of the metrics just added.

-You can then also conduct the experiment using the client API, see the below example code for usage.
+Once the experiment has been added, you should be able to conduct the experiment in your service using the client API.
+Use the below code snippet as a reference:

 ```python
 from scrutinize import ScrutinizeClient